mkaur03/basic-fusion/README.md

-This is a basic Python program simulating fusion by checking the total energy of two particles.
+This is a basic Python program simulating whether fusion can occur between two particles by checking their total energy.
 Fusion is much more complex in reality, so this is just a simple simulation.

 To run the program enter the following in the terminal: